ghyoun/potato_films/README.md

 #### Database

 The database schema is also provided.
-To interact with the database console: `$ sqlite3 db/database.db`.
+To interact with the database: `$ sqlite3 db/database.db`.

 *NOTE*: Do not write to the database.